PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psframework/tab-completion/basics.md

 Covers the basics of implementing custom tab expansion.

 ## Description
-### Prerequisites

-Any of the following two must be true, in order for custom tabcompletion to apply:

- - PowerShell v5+
- - PowerShell v3+ & TabExpansionPlusPlus imported

-If neither is true, it will silently not have any effect.
-Since this is a feature of user convenience, not a functional prerequisite, this should not have any effect on automation.

 ### The Order of Things

 Custom tab completion in PSFramework consists of two steps: